smartinez-cellenza/training-terraform-cicd-labs/labs/ManageTerraformInAzureRepoGit.md

 - Check your access to the Azure Subscription and Resource Group provided for this training.
 - Check your access to the Azure DevOps Organization and project provided for this training.
+- Using the Azure Portal, create a Storage Account with a **tfstates** container.
+We are going to use this container as backend for the the tfstate file.

 ### Exercise 1: Import a Git Repository